loneicewolf/loneicewolf/README.md

-💬 Get in touch! william-martens@protonmail.ch

-📫 Discord: Ken-Kaneki#3978

 #  🔭 ....
 I’m currently working on . .

+## 1. Reverse engineering of [implant] Howlermonkey.

+Will share eventually,  just need to sort it, and share "the right" details..
+Thanks for checking my profile out!

+Get in touch! william-martens@protonmail.ch

+📫 Discord: Ken-Kaneki#3978

-## 1.  firmware based rootkits
+## 2.  firmware based rootkits

        ;; Also Preparing for taking the OSCP,
        ;; after I have completed & earned a C - Professional Certification (3 of 7 courses complete)